aryszka/mml/manual.md

 - only strings, lists or structures are indexed
 - strings and lists are indexed only with integers
 - no list index or slice range is used that is not guaranteed to fall within the length of the list
-- the start number in a number range in loops or slice index is smaller or equal to the end number
+- the start number in a number range in loops or slice indexes is smaller or equal to the end number
 - structures are indexed only with a symbol (.symbol) or string
 - no structure is referenced with a key that is not guaranteed to be available in the structure
 - only functions or effects are called (applied)